 Bizet was accepted at the Conservatoire de Paris at the age of nine even though it generally applied a minimum age limit of ten.
 He came from a family of musicians, with both his mother and father talented in their own right.
-Bizet won a number of awards during his time at the Conservatoire, including the Prix de Rome.
+Bizet won several awards during his time at the Conservatoire, including the Prix de Rome.

 Barber began learning the piano at six and his first composition came a year later, a piano solo piece entitled Sadness.
 He wrote to his mother when he was nine, “I was meant to be a composer, and will be I’m sure.
 I’ll ask you one more thing.—Don’t ask me to try to forget this unpleasant thing and go play football.—Please—Sometimes I’ve been worrying about this so much that it makes me mad (not very).”

 Born in Argentina, Barenboim gave his first public piano concert at aged eight in 1950.
-He went on to become chief conductor at the Paris orchestra at aged 33.
+He went on to become a chief conductor at the Paris Orchestra at aged 33.
 He has served since 1992 as general music director at the state opera in Berlin.

 Jacqueline du Pré

 Du Pré began cello lessons when she was five and excelled at music schools in London over subsequent years.
 Her performing career, and ultimately her life, was tragically cut short by multiple sclerosis.